 As faith is a central piece of IWU’s core structure, the successful delivery of this facility creates a new home for the university’s students and faculty to worship and practice faith as one body under a single roof.
 The building provides a special place that promotes the unity of over 3,000 students and the professors that guide them across a 350-acre campus.

-Students that do not live in the on-campus dorms now have access to living spaces with modern design and feel thanks to the new Townhome Complex!
-With Weigand operating as Construction Manager on this project, these new homes will provide a comfortable place for students to study, sleep, and socialize in their day-to-day activities!
+Students that do not live in the on-campus dorms have access to living spaces with modern design and feel thanks to Hillsdale College’s townhome complex.
+With Weigand operating as Construction Manager on this project, these new homes will provide a comfortable place for students to study, sleep, and socialize in their day-to-day activities.

 The idea and funding for this complex came after Thomas Duke, a trustee at Hillsdale, saw room for improvement in the college’s housing offerings.